Platform of the New Jersey Libertarian Party

 44. Uniform Transitional Utility Assessment — 54:30A-114.

 As an interim measure, all criminal and civil sanctions against tax evasion should be terminated immediately.
 Any new taxes or tax increases must be approved by popular supermajority.
+We oppose any attempts to tax the Internet.

 Issue: Government subsidies to business, labor, education, agriculture, science, broadcasting, the arts, sports, and other special interests detract from the efficient operation of the free market.